miosync-masa/Scale-resolved-competition/README.md

 ## Citation

-If you use this code, please cite the associated paper (submitted to JFM, 2026).
+If you use this code or the formal proof, please cite:

+- The associated paper (submitted to JFM, 2026)
+- The archived Lean 4 formalization via Zenodo DOI (see [latest release](https://github.com/miosync-masa/Scale-resolved-competition/releases) for current version DOI)